The company behind the "One Chip Challenge" is pulling its super-spicy chips from stores.

 The challenge seems simple in premise.

 "Eat the entire chip.
-Wait as long as possible before drinking or eating anything," the website states.
+Wait as long as possible before drinking or eating anything," the website previously stated.
 "Post your reaction on social media with #onechipchallenge and mention @paquichips."

-On the brand’s challenge page, a large warning is posted to potential consumers.
+On the brand’s challenge page, a large warning was posted to potential consumers.

-Though the challenge debuted several years ago, it is seeing renewed interest thanks to the rise in popularity of TikTok.
+The challenge debuted several years ago, and was seeing cycles of renewed interest thanks to the rise in popularity of TikTok.

 Schools react to 'One Chip Challenge'

-“This social media challenge has been around for a few years now and is still causing a safety and security issue for our students,” Jennifer Hines, chief communications officer for Tyler Independent School District, said in a press release sent to TODAY Parents.
+“This social media challenge has been around for a few years now and is still causing a safety and security issue for our students,” Jennifer Hines, chief communications officer for Tyler Independent School District, said in a press release sent to TODAY.com.

 Hines continued, “We had another student taken to the hospital in 2021.
 Parents, please speak with your children about the seriousness of what could happen when they try to do these social media challenges.
 We love your children and want them to be safe and healthy.”

-Earlier this year, California school high school students in Lodi Unified School District were sent to the hospital after participating in the challenge, according to a spokesperson for the district.
+California school high school students in Lodi Unified School District were sent to the hospital after participating in the challenge in 2022, according to a spokesperson for the district.

 As a proactive measure, Huerfano School District Re-1 in in Colorado has banned the chips.